bdeutmeyer/carbon-snapshot/README.md

 This project is licensed under the MIT License - see the [MIT License](/LICENSE) file for details.

 ## Future Developments (Work Zone!
 Hard Hats Required)
 For Future Developments - our team is working hard on providing you the number one resource in Carbon Footprint tracking.
-We strive to be at the forefront of th eGrren Era of Energy by aiming to improve our product and the planet!
+We strive to be at the forefront of the Green Era of Energy by aiming to improve our product and the planet!
 Keep an eye out for developments as we will always keep this section of the ReadMe updated as we confirm dates, features and future projects.

 Upcoming Features:
-- Establish your sustainability objectives with a Goal tracking chart
+- Establish your sustainability objectives with a goal tracking chart
 - Access a repository of tailored tips to decrease carbon emissions
 - *Once Mobile App Launches* - Receive push notifications to stay motivated on your path towards a greener lifestyle